DesyncTheThird/corne-keymap/readme.md

 Accessible with `Base` key on Utility layer, or `Basic` to also disable home row mods and `Space` layer-tap (for games).

+> [!WARNING]
-> ⚠️ Modifying the _BASIC layer will also require changing mod-tap and combo code.
+> Modifying the _BASIC layer will also require changing mod-tap and combo code.